 Barb has presented at national conferences on topics of coaching and mentoring, innovation in healthcare, leadership, and quality of work life.
 She has been published in Canadian Nurse and has authored a Health Canada Publication: Preparing for Change.
 More recently, Barb has been asked to contribute her perspective on workplace issues in a Report on Business column published by The Globe and Mail.

-Barb is also the author of Fast Facts for the Clinical Nurse Manager: Tips on Managing the Changing Workplace in a Nutshell
+Barb is writing the second edition of Fast Facts for the Clinical Nurse Manager: Managing a Changing Workplace in a Nutshell.
+Springer: New York, (2010).